How To Write A Business Memo + PDF Template

 A memo is a business document that communicates information internally in an organization.
 This article guides you through how to write a memo, the correct format, and how to close.

-What is an internal memo?
+What is an Internal Memo?

-The term "internal memo" is actually redundant since a memo (or memorandum) is always an internal document.
+The term "internal memo" is redundant since a memo (or memorandum) is always a document for internal communications.
+It's important to note that a business memo should not exceed two pages.

 To: Name of Person and Title in Organization